 Like seriously.
-This is a universe where Darth Vader built C-3PO, Yoda and Chewbacca were besties, and siblings separated at birth by entire star systems reunite and kiss without knowing they’re siblings.
-Hell, I wouldn’t be surprised if Poe ends up being Wedge Antilles son.
+This is a universe where Darth Vader built C-3PO, Yoda and Chewbacca were besties, and siblings separated at birth by entire star systems reunite and kiss.
+Hell, I wouldn’t be surprised if Poe ends up being Wedge Antilles’ son.

-However, after first watching the film, it became clear that Rey’s origin story will become central to the next films, and that we almost absolutely will know her true family in some form another.
+However, after first watching the film, it became clear that Rey’s origin story will become central to the next films and that we will almost certainly know her true family in some form another.

 When Kylo Ren force peeks into her mind, he finds thoughts of bond between her and Han, saying “He feels like the father you never had.
 Doesn’t matter; he would have disappointed you.”

 And it’s that last quote that resonates with me the most, as watching the film, I never saw their relationship as anything more than mutual respect, with Han becoming a sort of ‘foster’ father to her, rather than a literal one.

 The idea of her being the child of both Leia and Han is absurd and convoluted, plus even though the two are no longer officially together, you can easily tell that they still love each other fiercely – only separating so they can deal with the betrayal of their only son to the dark side.

 “I know.
 Every time you look at me you see him, you see our son”Han to Leia